Free CogAT Practice Tests & Sample Questions

 Is your child taking the CogAT soon?
-Try out the free sample versions of our CogAT courses below to see what the real test questions look like.
-Each free course includes excerpts from our full CogAT courses and a 9-question free CogAT practice test that has one question from each unique question type found on the CogAT.
+Try out the free sample versions of our CogAT courses below to see what the real test questions look like, or download our free PDF.
+Each free course includes excerpts from our full CogAT test prep courses and a 9-question free CogAT practice test that has one question from each unique question type found on the CogAT.

 How to Prepare for the CogAT